 Maintenance and Security Center Overview

-However, any Compaction process should be preceded by taking a backup of your live data file.
-It is crucial to perform this step beforehand to avoid any potential loss of data or other complications that could arise during the compaction process.
+When performing a compaction process, this must always be preceded by making a backup of your live data file.
+It is crucial to perform this step to avoid any potential loss of data or other complications that could arise during the compaction process.

 - Single User Mode – Users have direct access to the Maintenance and Security Center (MSC) which is only accessible in SapphireOne’s Single User mode.
 This mode ensures that there is only one user currently logged into the data file.
 This feature is designed to prevent potential conflicts or data corruption issues that may arise due to multiple users accessing the data file simultaneously.

 - Functions Available – In Single User mode, all functions are available to the user, including Verification and Compaction of the data file, as in Server Mode.
 This allows users to perform various maintenance and security tasks on their data file, ensuring optimal performance and data integrity.
 However, as previously mentioned, it is important to take a backup of the live data file before performing any potentially risky actions.

 - Server Mode – Users do not have access to the Maintenance and Security Center (MSC) from the server window.
 However, they are still able to perform the Verify function to check the data file for errors.
 Additionally, users can Compact the data file during server shutdown, which helps optimise the data file’s performance and reduce its size.

 - Warning – It’s important to note that any compaction process should be preceded by taking a backup of the live data file.
 This will ensure that a copy of the data file is available in case any issues arise during the compaction process.